 Eric Tsai practices in the firm’s Commercial Litigation and Consumer Credit Litigation groups, and in its Regulatory Compliance group.
-He concentrates his practice primarily on the defense of consumer and commercial financial services companies, including mortgage lenders and servicers, mortgage loan investors, third party debt collectors, and other financial services providers.
+He concentrates his practice primarily on the defense of consumer and commercial financial services companies, including mortgage lenders and servicers, mortgage loan investors, third-party debt collectors, and other financial services providers.
 He also counsels clients on regulatory compliance, licensing, and other consumer protection matters.

 Eric earned his undergraduate degree from the University of California, Irvine.
-Prior to attending law school, Mr. Tsai worked as a loan officer for national direct lenders.
+Prior to attending law school, he worked as a loan officer for national direct lenders.
 He earned his Juris Doctor from California Western School of Law and thereafter obtained a Master of Laws (LLM) in Taxation from the University of San Diego School of Law.

-» “Calls and Texts Under the TCPA: Ongoing Litigation and Regulatory Developments,” 68 Consumer Finance Law Quarterly Report 302 (Spring, Summer 2015); and
+» “Calls and Texts Under the TCPA: Ongoing Litigation and Regulatory Developments,” 68 Consumer Finance Law Quarterly Report 302, Spring, Summer 2015; and

-» “Regulation of Calls Under the TCPA: A Fog of Uncertainty Remains,” 70 The Business Lawyer (Spring 2015).
+» “Regulation of Calls Under the TCPA: A Fog of Uncertainty Remains,” 70 The Business Lawyer, Spring 2015.

 He is licensed to practice law in California, Nevada, and Oregon, and is admitted in all United States District Courts in the State of California, the United States District Court for the District of Oregon, the United States District Court for the District of Nevada, the U.S. Tax Court, and the Ninth Circuit Court of Appeals.
 He is also a licensed real estate broker in the State of California.